this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 It will include various sensors that will measure both the external conditions of the environment and the internal conditions of the suit and the firefighter.
 Moreover, the gadget will include a vibration motor as a reminder for firefighters to maintain their composure and aid their breathing.

-We will use a controller board based on the **(what controller?)** with **(NodeMCU firmware?)**.
+We will use a controller board based on the ESP32 micro-controller with NodeMCU firmware.
 We will attach external sensors to this controller board to gather the variables listed earlier in this file and send to the IBM IoT platform for analysis.

 The sensors consist of:

 - External Sensors
+- Internal Sensors
 - Internal Mechanisms
 - Charging Mechanism